 Traffic can be really bad coming into DC so plan accordingly for your drive!
-Weekend are perfect for this day trip, but week day traffic or holidays could cause you delays.
+Weekends are perfect for this day trip, but weekday traffic or holidays could cause you delays.
 This happened to us while we were on our way back to DC.
-Fredericksburg is full of fun little shops, restaurants and interesting civil war history.
+Fredericksburg is full of fun little shops, restaurants, and interesting Civil War history.
 Definitely an easy and fun place to visit!
-We stayed at this adorable AirBnB that was in a horse barn, which sounds crazy, but it was so adorable and cute.
+We stayed at this adorable Airbnb that was in a horse barn, which sounds outlandish, but it was so fun.

-While famous for it's leaves in fall, Shenandoah is really worth a visit any time of year with its awesome views and hikes along the Appalachian Trail, it does not disappoint.
-Luray Caverns are located here and there are some waterfalls perfect for a dip.
-Plus, its right near a lot of wineries and breweries makes it a great place to hike for a bit then relax with a drink!
+While famous for its leaves in fall and for good reason, Shenandoah is really worth a visit at any time of year with its gorgeous views and hikes along the Appalachian Trail, it does not disappoint.
+Luray Caverns are located here, and there are some waterfalls perfect for a dip.
+Plus, it’s right near a lot of wineries and breweries, which makes it a great place to hike for a bit and then relax with a drink!

-Annapolis is a fun city that has a lot of awesome sea food!
+Annapolis is the capital of Maryland and located right on the water.
+The cobblestone streets, beautiful boats, and amazing seafood make it one of the best day trips near DC.
 The harbor area is also very cute and unique.
-It's right on the Chesapeake Bay and has lots of spots to stop and enjoy the water.
-The cobblestone streets, great views, and delicious food make it a great way to spend the day!
+It’s right on the Chesapeake Bay and has lots of spots to stop and enjoy the water.
+The cobblestone streets, great views, and delicious food make it a great way to spend the day.

 5. Gunpowder Falls State Park, MD (1 1/2 hours)